 Our wines are made as naturally as possible with minimal intervention from the winemaker—we prefer to let the grapes tell the story.

 The vineyard is located in the Canberra Cool Climate Wine District at Murrumbateman.
-The vineyard was one of the earliest in the district, having been originally established in 1978 by Mr Peter Griffith with plantings of Traminer, Crouchen and Riesling.
+The vineyard was one of the earliest in the district, having been originally established in 1978 by Peter and Joan Griffiths with plantings of Traminer, Crouchen and Riesling.
 The vineyard achieved its first commercial release with a 1983 Riesling.
 Anne Hillier and Mick Withers purchased the property in 1991 and ran a winery/cellar door and café on site known as Yass Valley Wines and Crisps Lane Café respectively.
 They extended the vineyard plantings to 3ha in 1999 with Riesling, Shiraz, Merlot, Viognier and a number of other experimental varieties.
-Benjamin and Stephanie purchased the property in 2014 and have worked hard to reinvigorate the original vines and have grafted some vines to Pinot Noir and Shiraz.
+Benjamin and Stephanie purchased the property in 2014 and have worked hard to reinvigorate the original vines and grafted some vines to Pinot Noir.

 The vineyard is perfectly situated on a small sloping rise which allows for good cold-air drainage and helps to protect against spring frosts.
 It is next door to some of Murrumbateman’s most renowned wineries including Clonakilla and Eden Road.
-The soils are ancient, granite based volcanic soils with sandy loam over a red (iron oxide) rich clay subsoil.
+The soils are ancient volcanic soils with sandy loam over a red (iron oxide) rich clay subsoil.